squid-cache/squid-cache.github.io/ConfigExamples/Intercept/IptablesPolicyRoute.rst

 $IPTABLES -t filter -A FORWARD -i $INTERNALIFACE -o $INTERNALIFACE -p tcp --dport 80 -j ACCEPT }}}

+==== When Squid is in a DMZ between the router and Internet ====

+  {i} '''2''' is an arbitrary number for firewall marking.
+Change it if you use 2 for something else.
+It may be anything between 1 and 64.

+{{{
+# mark everything on port 80 to be routed to the Squid box
+$IPTABLES -t mangle -A PREROUTING -i $INPUTINTERFACE -p tcp --dport 80 -j MARK --set-mark 2
+$IPTABLES -t mangle -A PREROUTING -m mark --mark 2 -j ACCEPT }}}

+ NP: don't forget to set a route on the Squid box so traffic for the internal clients can get back to them.

 === Routing Setup ===

 Needs to be run as root.

+{{{
+cat /etc/iproute2/rt_tables
+}}}
+Pick a number which does '''NOT''' exist there yet.
+We choose ''201'' for this demo.
+You need to pick your own.

  /!\ "201" is just a unique routing table number.
 Check the file contents first!